 Best Under $500 Budget Photo and Video Editing Monitor 2017

-In this post, I'll review the changes in technology I've seen and give you a few monitors that, in my opinion, should be at the top of your list.
+In this post, we'll review these changes in technology and give you a shortlist of monitors that, in my opinion, should do a fantastic job for photo and video editors.

 4 Good Budget IPS / PLS Monitors Under $500 in 2017